ossf/osv-schema/schema.md

 processors.

 - `GIT`: The versions `introduced` and `fixed` are full-length Git commit hashes.
-The additional field `repo` is the URL of the Git repository (as used with `git clone`).
 The repository’s commit graph is needed to evaluate whether a given version is in the range.
 The relation `u < v` is true when commit `u` is a (perhaps distant) parent of commit `v`.
 Ranges listed with type `GIT` may need to overlap, if a vulnerability with a single root cause was fixed independently on multiple